cengelhard/GalvCapstoneOne/README.md

 # What actually does correlate with rank?

 I calculated many more statistics that I thought might correlate with rank.
 Champions are categorized by Riot into 1 or 2 of 6 different classes (Fighter, Tank, Mage, Assassin, Support, Marksman), and I wasn't able to find a correlation between these and rank.
+I also tried to isolate Yasuo players (Yasuo is the most popular favorite champion, and is somewhat infamous in the community) but was not able to find anything interesting.
 I also looked at "summoner level", which is a representation of how much the player has played the game, and this correlated too strongly with total number of matches played to draw any new conclusions.
 (0.72)

 The strongest correlation to rank that I could find was unsurprising: number of ranked games played.
 (0.32)
 ![Total vs Rank](/total_v_rank.png?raw=true "Total vs Rank")